 It’s generally fine to post personal photos, like group shots and selfies, but don’t post any pictures of the bride and groom, bridal party, or decorations without permission.
 Remember that it’s not your day; the bride and groom should be allowed to choose who they want to share their day with.

 As a rule, you should not use your phone during the ceremony.
 You’re there to witness this once-in-a-lifetime moment with your friends.
 Don’t take pictures (or reply to text messages); keep your phone out of reach until the reception.
+Let the professionals capture those perfect moments like the first kiss - you just enjoy being present.

 If the couple has a wedding hashtag, use it!
 Despite best intentions, often the photos that guests take never make it back to the bride and groom.
 It’s great fun for the couple to look back the next day and see all the fun their guests were having during the night.